 The Capital One Venture Rewards Credit Card is a good choice for your first travel credit card — and if you use your Capital One Venture Rewards to pay for your TSA paycheck or Global Entry application, Capital One will reimburse you for the cost.

-The Capital One Venture Rewards card also earns unlimited 2x miles on all purchases, with the opportunity to earn 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+The Capital One Venture Rewards card also earns unlimited 2x miles on all purchases, with the opportunity to earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 The Platinum Card® from American Express